Cyber Sunday (2006): Event

 The next match was the final of the tournament for the WWE Women's Championship between Lita and Mickie James.
 The match was the first ever Lumberjill match (the female version of a lumberjack match), which gained 46% of the vote.
 The match begun with both Divas throwing the other outside the ring to try to gain an advantage.
 Lita dominated the early proceedings, applying a sleeper hold until James countered with a cross-arm breaker.
 Lita executed a DDT to win the title.

 In the sixth match, The Spirit Squad defended the World Tag Team Championship against Ric Flair and Roddy Piper, who won the voting with 46%.
 Sgt.
 Slaughter and Dusty Rhodes accompanied Flair and Piper to ringside.
 Kenny and Mikey were the two Spirit Squad members to defend the title.
 Flair tagged in Piper, who the Spirit Squad dominated.
 After Mikey missed a Splash, Piper tagged in Flair.
 Flair applied the Figure Four Leglock on Mikey but Kenny broke the hold with a Guillotine leg drop on Flair.
 Flair made Mikey submit to the Figure Four Leglock to win the title for his team.
 After the match, Flair, Piper, Slaughter, and Rhodes celebrated in the ring after stopping the Spirit Squad from attacking Flair and Piper.

 The main event was the "Champion of Champions" match between the WWE Champion John Cena, World Heavyweight Champion King Booker and the ECW World Champion Big Show.
 The fans voted for the World Heavyweight Championship to be defended.
-At the start of the match, Booker tried to team with Cena but was prevented by Big Show, who began to dominate.
-Booker and Cena combined to clothesline Big Show over the top rope and they fought.
-Cena tried an FU but Booker countered with a DDT.
-Big Show performed a chokeslam on Booker.
+At the start of the match, King Booker tried to team with Cena but was prevented by Big Show, who began to dominate.
+King Booker and Cena combined to clothesline Big Show over the top rope and they fought.
+Cena tried an FU but King Booker countered with a DDT.
+Big Show performed a chokeslam on King Booker.
 He attempted a chokeslam through a broadcast table on Cena but Cena countered and threw him into the ringpost.
-Cena performed an FU on Queen Sharmell when she attempted to hit him with a title belt.
-Cena applied the STFU on Booker, but while the referee was tending to Sharmell, Kevin Federline hit Cena with the title belt.
-Booker hit Cena with the title belt and pinned Cena to retain the title.
+Cena performed an FU on Queen Sharmell when she attempted to hit him with the title belt.
+Cena applied the STFU on King Booker, but while the referee was tending to Sharmell, Kevin Federline hit Cena with the title belt.
+King Booker hit Cena with the title belt and pinned Cena to retain the title.